babinyurii/crispr_cas9/README.md

 # crispr_cas9
 `crispr_cas9` contains two in-house scripts that are used for NGS data analysis by HBV crispr/cas9 research group.
+The script was used to process sequence data for the work by Kostyushev et al.(2019)